Heavy quark diffusion coefficient with gradient flow: Measuring the diffusion coefficient on the lattice

 We now turn to a question of how the result for $\kappaE$ depends on the order of the limits.
-First, in Fig.~\ref{fig:Ekappaatfiniteratio} we show the extracted values of $\sfrac{\kappaE}{T^3}$ both at the zero flow time limit and at a finite flow time for both the line~\eqref{eq:ans-lin} (filled symbols) and the step~\eqref{eq:ans-step} (empty symbols) models for the spectral function $\rho(\omega)$.
-Only points that are within the regime $0.2<\sfrac{\sqrt{8\tauf}}{\tau} < 0.3$ where reasonable zero flow time extrapolation can be performed and that satisfy the condition $\sfrac{\GE^\mathrm{lat}(\tauT>\tauT_\mathrm{min})}{\GE^\mathrm{model}(\tauT>\tauT_\mathrm{min})} = 1$ within $1.5\sigma$ are shown.
-In addition, we show in different colors the different choices of normalization point $\tauT_\mathrm{min}$.
+First, in Fig.~\ref{fig:Ekappaatfiniteratio} we show the extracted values of $\sfrac{\kappaE}{T^3}$ both at the zero-flow-time limit and at a finite flow time for both the line~\eqref{eq:ans-lin} (filled symbols) and the step~\eqref{eq:ans-step} (empty symbols) models for the spectral function $\rho(\omega)$.
+Only points that are within the regime $0.2<\sfrac{\sqrt{8\tauf}}{\tau} < 0.3$ where reasonable zero-flow-time extrapolation can be performed and that satisfy the condition $\sfrac{\GE(\tauT>\tauT_\mathrm{min})}{\GE^\mathrm{model}(\tauT>\tauT_\mathrm{min})} = 1$ within $1.5\sigma$ are shown.
+In addition, we show in different colors the different choices of the normalization point $\tauT_\mathrm{min}$.
 We observe that the variation between the models is the dominant source of error and that the variation within the flow time is small in comparison.
-Moreover, with reasonably high $\tauT_\mathrm{min}\ge 0.275$, we have enough data points to perform a linear zero flow time extrapolation, which we can see agrees closely to the results we get from data that has been extrapolated to zero flow time before spectral function inversion, although with much larger errors.
-If we were to do the $\kappaE$ extraction purely at finite flow time, the full variance due to the different fit forms would give us: $1.5 \le \frac{\kappaE}{T^3} \le 3.2$ for $T=1.5\Tc$ and $0.007 \le \sfrac{\kappaE}{T^3} \le 0.18$ for $T=10^4\Tc$ Ergo, the variance for a given finite flow times is much larger than the difference between the continuum extrapolated $\kappaE$ extractions.
+Moreover, with reasonably high $\tauT_\mathrm{min}\ge 0.275$, we have enough data points to perform a linear zero-flow-time extrapolation, which we can see agrees closely with the results we get from data that has been extrapolated to zero flow time before spectral function inversion, although with much larger errors.
+If we were to do the $\kappaE$ extraction purely at finite flow time, the full variance due to the different fit forms would give us $1.5 \le \frac{\kappaE}{T^3} \le 3.2$ for $T=1.5\Tc$ and $0.007 \le \sfrac{\kappaE}{T^3} \le 0.18$ for $T=10^4\Tc$.
+Therefore, the variance for a given finite flow time is much larger than the difference between the continuum extrapolated $\kappaE$ extractions.